Governor-X/TryHackMe-WriteUp/Web-Fundamentals-Path/Introductory Networking/README.md

 >Q: - "Can you figure out what kind of address is shown in the layer linked to the Data Link layer of the OSI model?"

 A: - In this case it shows the **MAC** address.

+## Task 6 - Ping

+>Q: - "What command would you use to ping the bbc.co.uk website?"

+A: - In this case we use the standard **ping** command **ping bbc.co.uk**

+>Q: - "Ping muirlandoracle.co.uk ; What is the IPv4 address?"

+A: - When we use the **ping muirlandoracle.co.uk** command we receive the following information - >PING muirlandoracle.co.uk (217.160.0.152) 56(84) bytes of data.
+From this we can see that the IPv4 adress is **217.160.0.152**